 Surprisingly and contrary to market trends, sales of low and no alcohol line too continue to remain low in independent convenience stores.

-"This is a missed opportunity,” says Fender.
+"This is a missed opportunity,” say Fender and Coleman.

 Further exacerbating the convenience channel’s challenges are supermarkets and discounters’ loyalty cards and data-led strategies.